patternfly/patternfly-elements/elements/pf-select/docs/pf-select.md

 The select uses the [Combobox Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/combobox/) recommendations from the WAI AIRA [Authoring Best Practices Guide (APG)](https://www.w3.org/WAI/ARIA/apg).

+When the dropdown is disabled it follows [WAI ARIA focusability recommendations](https://www.w3.org/WAI/ARIA/apg/practices/keyboard-interface/#focusabilityofdisabledcontrols) for composite widget elements, where dropdown items are still focusable even when the dropdown is disabled.

 #### Toggle button and typeahead input

 When focus is on the toggle button, the following keyboard interactions apply: